Vast vertical space

 Another highlight will be a screening of film The Epic of Everest, the official record of the 1924 attempt to scale Everest and which resulted in the deaths of George Mallory and Andrew Irvine.
 This will take place on Thursday, 24 November at 5.30pm.

-You can book for Scaling the Heights events here.
 The event is not accessible to under-18s or wheelchair users.
 The Tower is damp and unoccupied so visitors should wrap up warm in clothes that can get dirty.
 Places for events in the tower are limited to 60 guests and it is first come, first served.

 Hopes and fears